ToolboxGenomics/tbg-docs/README.md

 This doc will show you how to use our REST API to authenticate, make requests, and retrieve data.
 All responses to and from the API will be in JSON.

+### Authentication
+The API uses JSON Web Tokens for authentication.

 ### Response Codes

 We use conventional HTTP response codes to indicate success or failure of an API request.
 In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, invalid syntax, etc.), and codes in the 5xx range indicate a server error.